CorkAI/Meetup1/README.md

 Now test your trained convolutional network on these images using the following commands
  - ```pip install pillow``` *(install the python image library, pillow, needed to read the images)*
  - ```python mnist_deep.py --extra_test_imgs 1```
-Output files are written in folder output_images with filename extra_prediction_[pred] where pred is the digit assigned by the convolutional network.
+Output files are written in folder output_images with filename extraID_[pred] where ID is the original image name and pred is the digit assigned by the convolutional network.
 How well did the network do?!
+Can you speculate what caused the failures?

 *Additional Exercise 2:*  Run the convolutional network on the Fashion MNIST data.
 Note that you will have to re-train using the fashion data, so first delete or rename the saved_model folder which contains the network trained on MNIST digit data.
   - ```mv saved_model/ saved_model_digits/``` *(rename the saved_model folder to saved_model_digits)*